mikevosskuhler/aws_saa_co3/Compute.md

 ## security groups
 SCs are host based firewall managed using the AWS management plain
-- deny all by default
+- deny all by default --> you can only configure ALLOW rules
 - statefull

 ## autoscaling